 Chaim Wolgelernter went into hiding during the Holocaust, and from his hiding spot, wrote a famous kina, a type of eulogy poem.
 (It was published in many books including his recently published diary The Unfinished Diary: A Chronicle of Tears.Pg 484.)

-Chaim Wolgelernter was murdered before the end of the war.
-In his diary, there are many stories of important Torah and moral values that are part of the vital Ostrowiec Jewish history.
+In the diary, there are many stories of important Torah and moral values that are part of the vital Ostrowiec Jewish history.

 Kina (eulogy poem) in memory of murdered Rabbi Yechezkel Halshtock, written by Chaim Wolgelernter of blessed memory